vladbelousoff/loki/README.md

 ## Requirements

-- Only Windows supported by far, mostly because of StormLib
+- Only Windows is supported by far, mostly because of StormLib
 - C++ Compiler
     - ~~GCC 10.1 and later~~
     - ~~Clang 10 and later~~